Arizona Implements Immigration Change

 ROBBINS: The Arizona law requires employers to check a worker's documents by enrolling in a federal online database called E-Verify.
 As of yesterday, only about 10,000 of the state's 150,000 employers had signed up.
 Immigration and employment attorney Julie Pace says she's not surprised by the low number.

-Ms. JULIE PACE (Lawyer): A lot of companies are deciding that they're going to wait till this plays out in court.
+JULIE PACE: A lot of companies are deciding that they're going to wait till this plays out in court.
 It's not that far into January to wait it out.
 They also are doing hiring freezes in January, in the beginning in particular, and they just won't hire anybody, because if you don't hire anybody you don't have to sign up for E-Verify.

-Mr. DAVID JONES (Arizona Contractors Association): We're seeing companies right now who are losing employees that are legal, but feeling uncomfortable living in this state and going to Nevada or New Mexico or other states that they feel the environment is more friendly.
+DAVID JONES: We're seeing companies right now who are losing employees that are legal, but feeling uncomfortable living in this state and going to Nevada or New Mexico or other states that they feel the environment is more friendly.